-As details may vary slightly, please join the Beginners Facebook Group if you’re interested in attending.
-Details of upcoming sessions are posted there before each session, as well as it being an ideal place to ask any questions you may have.
-If you don’t have Facebook, you can email using the contact us page.
+Please join the Beginners Facebook Group if you’re interested in attending.
+Details of upcoming sessions are posted there as well as it being an ideal place to ask any questions you may have.
+If you don’t have Facebook, email using the contact us page.

 - Registration with BUIHA – £50